-David Kang handles all matters related to commercial and complex litigation, including managing and assessing case logistics and advanced trial strategies; drafting, coordinating, and managing propounding and responding to written discovery; and negotiating and settling pending cases through all stages of litigation or mediation.
-He has appeared in court for procedural conferences and hearings as well as substantive motion hearings and has managed all aspects of preparing for, and engaging in, taking or defending a party’s deposition.
+Mr. Kang routinely handles all matters relating to commercial and complex litigation, including managing and assessing case logistics and advancing trial strategies; managing and coordinating written discovery and party depositions; preparing and arguing law and motion at court hearings; and negotiating and settling pending cases through all stages of litigation or at mediation.

 News & Publications

 - California’s Extension of COVID-19 Measure and Its Continued Impact On Commercial Lease Payment Obligations06.04.2020

 - The COVID-19 Response And Its Impact On Commercial Lease Payment Obligations Part III; Orange County—Santa Ana and Costa Mesa05.15.2020

 - The COVID-19 Response And Its Impact On Commercial Lease Payment Obligations Part II; San Francisco and Sacramento Among Several Northern California Jurisdictions with Eviction Moratoriums for Qualifying Commercial Tenants05.04.2020

 - Court of Appeal Holds That Travel Time in a Company Vehicle Is Not Compensable Time Unless Mandatory, Even When Transporting Company Tools and Equipment11.30.2018

 - Further Developments Under COVID-19 and Its Continued Impact On Commercial Lease Payment ObligationsBusiness Law Journal, 09.08.2020